 The net profit or loss is then carried over from the Schedule C and reported on page one of Doug's Form 1040, U.S. Individual Income Tax Return.

 There is no separate tax rate schedule that applies to a sole proprietorship.
-The business owner's individual tax rate (with a maximum rate of 35 percent for 2012 and 39.6 percent beginning in 2013) will determine the amount of tax paid on the earnings of the sole proprietorship.
+The business owner's individual tax bracket determines the amount of tax paid on the earnings of the sole proprietorship.

 Sole proprietors are liable for self-employment tax.
 While a sole proprietor does not have to worry about withholding and paying employment taxes on funds that you take out of your business, you do have to calculate and pay self-employment tax, if you have more than $400 in net earnings during the tax year.
 This tax is imposed on all of the business's net profits, over the $400 threshold.
 You compute the amount you owe using Schedule SE, Self-Employment Tax, which is attached to your Form 1040.

 Sole proprietors must pay estimated tax.
 For each quarter, a sole proprietor generally needs to make an estimated tax payment that includes income tax and self-employment taxes.